 - Learning Objectives, Readings, and Introduction This page will begin each weekly module.
 The required readings will be in the assigned textbook and a weekly content outline is provided each week.
-Additional resources can be found under the Required Course Material Required Course Material tab. - Weekly Content Each Weekly Content Module will contain a content outline which will state the weekly learning objectives, reading and provide you with an introduction to the week.
+Additional resources can be found under the Required Course Material

+Required Course Material tab. - ♦ Weekly Content Each Weekly Content Module will contain a content outline which will state the weekly learning objectives, reading and provide you with an introduction to the week.
 In addition, each week will outline how to meet the weekly learning objectives, an overview of the weekly material including an optional self-test.
 It is recommended that you print out the weekly outlines, which can be accomplished by clicking the print icon in the upper right hand menu bar.
-Try not to print the entire course out in advance, just print out one week in advance as course material may be added as the semester advances.

-Over View - After reading the content modules and/or completing the assigned resource/assignment, assessment, discussion board topic and self-test questions you will have addressed the weekly outcomes.
+Try not to print the entire course out in advance, just print out one week in advance as course material may be added as the semester advances. - ◆ Over View After reading the content modules and/or completing the assigned resource/assignment, assessment, discussion board topic and self-test questions you will have addressed the weekly outcomes.
 This includes:

-Assignments - There are several different types of assignments that will be posted under the

-Course Content Course Content tab and then under each Weekly Module, where you will find assignments posted.
+Assignments - There are several different types of assignments that will be posted under the Course Content tab and then under each Weekly Module, where you will find assignments posted.
 Assignments may consist of (but are not limited to) scanning lab assignments, video assignments, case studies, questions development, and/or pathology sheets.
 The purpose of these assignments will allow you to review and reflect the material that was presented during weekly module.
 Assignment topic due dates can be viewed on the Assignment page.
 The Grading Rubric can be found in the course syllabus as well as via an active link under each assignment.
 The assignments are available the entire week, Sunday 8:00 am through Saturday Midnight.

 Scan Lab Assignments are to be completed during face to face lab sessions under faculty supervision.
-Scanning Lab Protocols should be followed when completing lab assignments.
-The Scanning Lab Protocols can be found under the Required Course Material tab.
-For a complete listing of the required lab assignments and their due dates check the course syllabus or click on the Course Content Course Content tab and under each Weekly Module you will find scanning lab assignment due dates.
+Scanning Lab Protocols should be followed when completing these assignments.
+The scanning Lab Protocols can be found under the Required Course Materials dates check the course syllabus or click on the Course Content tab and under each Weekly Module you will find scanning lab assignment due dates.